Love Struck

-"Love Struck" is a song by American boy band V Factory.
+"Love Struck" is a pop song by American boy band V Factory.
 It is their first official single from their debut album.

 Song information

 The song was written by David Jassy and Darin Zanyar.
 The single was released on iTunes on February 3, 2009.

 Music video

 The music video for "Love Struck" was released officially on May 22, 2009 on AOL Music.